A Guide to Bottling Beer

 This is where you fill your bottles straight from the fermenter and add a “carbonation sugar drop” to each bottle before capping.

 Priming bucket with sugar

-CO2 is produced during primary fermentation but is mostly released through the airlock.
-This is why your beer is largely flat when it comes to bottling.
-It’s important to take into account the small amount of residual CO2 when calculating your priming sugar.
+CO2 is produced during primary fermentation but is mostly released through the airlock which is why your beer is largely flat when it comes to bottling.

 Batch priming is the term used to describe the technique of adding the full amount of priming sugar directly to your fermenter.

-To manually calculate the amount of sugar you need, look at the diagram below, you can see that certain styles of beer require more or less carbonation.
+To manually calculate the amount of sugar you need, look at the diagram below.
+As you can see, certain styles of beer require more or less carbonation.
 This is determined as volumes of CO2.
 To work out how much sugar you need, draw a line from the temperature of your beer, through the desired volume of CO2to determine the total amount of sugar to add.

 Priming sugar nomograph (How to Brew, John Palmer, 1999, Brewers Publications)

 Here is a rough guideline for the different beer styles:

 - Porter/Stout 1.7-2.3 oz